 There is a lot of jumbling information on the internet about the Graduate Record Examination (GRE) that confuses us to no end.
 So here is a neat and detailed account of everything you need to know about GRE.

 Whether you’re a young student aiming for admission in a credible college or a professional aspiring to hone your craft for better career prospects, there is a lot to ponder over before selecting and applying for an educational program.
 Many colleges require students to take exams like SAT, MCAT or ACT before being eligible for their programs.
-The Graduate Record Examination (GRE) is one such exam, and in this article we tell you everything about it.
+The Graduate Record Examination (GRE) is one such test, and in this article, we give you all the relevant GRE exam details.

 What is GRE?